-The title of the Most Favored Nation (MFN) is a status or level of treatment given by one country to another with respect to international trade.
-This ensures that the country conferring the title must give all sorts of trade benefits to the most-favored-nation.
+The title of the Most Favoured Nation (MFN) is a status or level of treatment given by one country to another with respect to international trade.
+This ensures that the country conferring the title must give all sorts of trade benefits to the most-favoured nation.

 This topic is relevant for all IAS exam aspirants.

 |Visit the PIB Summary and Analysis page now for the latest information and updates about the initiatives and policies by the Government of India!!